Without a doubt, Facebook is THE PLACE for most businesses to build target audiences and generate revenue.

 What if you earn likes from running Facebook Ads?

-If you’re starting from scratch, then they can be important for speeding up the process of building an audience.
+If you’re starting from scratch, then they can be important for speeding up the process of building a target audience on the social media platform.

-Similarly, the theoretical reach of your ad only sounds good to hear.
-It does not indicate how many people engage with your ad, which is usually a much smaller number than your reach.
+Similarly, the theoretical reach of your ad set only sounds good to hear.
+It does not indicate how many people engage with your ad creatively, socially or emotionally, which is usually a much smaller total number than your reach.
 So, don’t shove ‘1,000 people reached’ in your ad reports.
-It probably would only get you a couple of clicks to your website.
+It probably would only get you a couple of click-through rates to your website.

-2. Number of clicks and video views on your ad
+2. Total number of click-through rate and video views on your ad

-I don’t think that you should rely on clicks, either.
+I don’t think that you should rely on click-through rates, either.
 Clicks are useless, in many ways.

 - Is it a click on your Facebook page?